davidlday/bookworm-blog/_posts/2015-01-19-know-your-markets-pt1.md

 layout: post
 title: Know Your Markets - Part 1
 comments: true
+excerpt: Ever wondered if you could use a computer to analyze a metric shit-ton of short stories at once and come away with something meaningful?
+I did.
+Here's what happened.
+---
+This is the first in a series of posts on using text analytics to understand the short story market in SF/F/H.

+* [Part 1](/2015/01/19/know-your-markets-pt1/) covers the market as a whole.
+* [Part 2](/) breaks down the market by the magazines I was able to sample.
+* Part 3 (coming soon) looks at what's missing, what's likely wrong, and what comes next for this experiment.
+* Raw Data (also coming soon) for those who want to run their own analysis.

 ---

 Ever wondered if you could use a computer to analyze a metric shit-ton of short stories at once and come away with something meaningful?